georchestra/geonetwork/docs/eng/users/source/admin/import/index.rst

 Choosing the radio button Copy/Paste, you could perform an XML insert, directly copy/pasting your metadata record.
 Please refer to XML import for options you could use.
-Note that it is not possible to perform actions during import with this method.

 Batch import
 ------------